 All investments are screened as part of the ESG assessment against areas that could significantly harm the sustainable investment objective.
 All proposed investments need to meet the sustainability criteria as defined in the Investment Manager's Sustainability Investment and Risk Policy.
-The Investment Manager takes into account the principal adverse impacts ("PAI") of the Fund's investments as part of considering that an investment qualifies as a sustainable investment pursuant to article 2(17) of the SFDR.
+The Investment Manager takes into account the principal adverse impacts ("PAI") of the Fund's impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. investments as part of demonstrating that an investment qualifies as a sustainable investment pursuant to article 2(17) of the SFDR.